fortrabbit/blog/headless-and-reactive.md

 With SSG, all pages are pre-rendered and the SPA mode kicks in when a human visitor stops by.
 But if an editor changes the content of an article?
 Usually the generation of the pages pnly happens when teh project get's deployed.
 With deploy webhooks, deployment, even incremental ones can be trigged, but that setting up such system can be challenging.

-Classical PHP with no reactivity, SSR and coupled projects come with good SEO.
+Classical PHP with no reactivity, SSR and coupled projects all come with good SEO.

 ## Deployment and hosting